What volume, in tsp, of a 20 mEq/15 mL solution would deliver a dose of 40 mEq?

 Rationale

-Following reconstitution, Varivax should be administered within a maximum of 30 minutes.
+Varivax should be administered within a maximum of 30 minutes following reconstitution.

-Once Varivax is reconstituted, it is critical to administer the vaccine promptly within 30 minutes to ensure its effectiveness and maintain its stability.
-Delaying the administration beyond this timeframe can compromise the vaccine's potency and efficacy.
+Following the reconstitution of Varivax, it is crucial to administer the vaccine promptly within 30 minutes to ensure its effectiveness and stability.
+Delaying administration beyond this timeframe can compromise the vaccine's potency and safety.

 A) 30 minutes